strikles/strikles.github.io/README.md

     </a>
 </p>

 #### I've exiled myself in the Netherlands and I refuse to return to Portugal under any terms or conditions where this treatment has been aggravated by Former [Colégio Militar](https://www.colegiomilitar.pt/) Students.
 Some worked for the security staff of the President of the Portuguese Republic and engaged in a Megalomaniac plot since I was 14 years old to exact an extrajudicial sentence of intercourse sabotage with involuntary perineum contractions, directing violence towards women and my parents.
-This has been pilled upon with a perpetual sentence of cognitive impairment misdiagnosed as paranoid schizophrenic as a coverup under constant vibrotactile genital torture and cyber Sodomy to force genital self-mutilation!
+This has been pilled upon with a perpetual sentence of cognitive impairment misdiagnosed as paranoid schizophrenic as a coverup under constant vibrotactile genital torture and cyber Sodomy to force self-harm!

 0. **Luis Nazareth Carvalho Figueira** (17 at Colégio Militar) @PSP who planned this since I was a teenager.
 0. [**Tito Eurico Miranda Fernandes**](https://dre.pt/home/-/dre/115800591/details/maximized) (15 at Colégio Militar) @PSP - Tito was recruited by Luis Figueira and worked directly for the security staff of the President of the Portuguese Republic making it hard to understand why Europol doesn't take prompt action.
 Hopefully not to see an encore of the sad spectacle involving [**Jasper Kums**](https://nl.linkedin.com/in/jasperkums) who acted in criminal association with so many others on the 1st January 2017.
-Tito has been sabotaging prayer and telephone communication with my mother gambling self-harm via incessant vibrotactile payloads delivered to my ears and soft tissues in my head and is surrounded with individuals entertaining themselves by forcing me to feel sodomized to watch me break everything I have!
+Tito has been sabotaging prayer and telephone communication with my mother gambling self-harm via incessant vibrotactile payloads delivered to my ears and soft tissues in my head and is surrounded with individuals entertaining themselves by watching me break the few belongings I have!

 Portuguese Law Enforcement Officers like: